Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 Values in this context are defined as the qualities that we choose to work towards in any given moment.
 We all hold values, consciously or unconsciously, that direct our steps.
 In ACT, we apply processes and techniques that help us live our lives according to the values that we hold dear.

-Finally, ACT aims to help patients commit to actions that will further their goals and facilitate their attempt to live a values consistent life.
+Finally, ACT aims to help patients commit to actions that will further their long-term goals and facilitate their attempt to live a life consistent with their values.
 All of the exercises, techniques, and practices of ACT are intended to assist individuals in reaching their goals through positive behavior changes.

 These core processes show that ACT is not all that different from other behavioral-based therapies, but the emphasis on acceptance and allowing instead of avoiding is what separates ACT from many other forms of therapy.
 This departure from some of the most mainstream treatment regimens can be traced back to the research background of ACT’s founder.